-In the mid to late 1990’s, I worked as a freelance writer for a local newspaper in suburban Chicago.
+In the 1990’s, I worked as a freelance writer for a local newspaper in suburban Chicago.
 I covered everything from cloning & measuring the risk of heart disease to my “Day in the Life” series where I spent the day at local businesses ranging from a veterinarian to a bakery (that was an early wake-up call.)

 Melanie M. Stewart ©